 Script Development / Microsoft SQL Server

-The Microsoft SQL Server Connector primarily provides methods for operating Microsoft SQL Server.
+The Microsoft SQL Server connector operation object primarily provides operation methods for Microsoft SQL Server.

 connector_id |